raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 with 60Hz in vertical and doublebuffering and windowed.
 But keeping the frames and their "correct" eye-render process in sync is just possible by "terrible" hacks without quadbuffering.
- a) "terrible" because not platform-independent
+ * "terrible" because not platform-independent
-.b) "terrible" because even I do not want shuttering
+.* "terrible" because even I do not want shuttering
      with a vertical raster scan lower than 100Hz.

-All your customer care things e.g. tending to "120Hz" with shuttering have my sympathy, but it is just a small part of "virtual reality", and a part of a way to an aim.
+All your customer-care things e.g. tending to "120Hz" with shuttering have my sympathy, but it is just a small part of "virtual reality", and a part of a way to an aim.
 There are a lot of projects which we could modify for stereoscopics